Garibaldi Resources (CVE:GGI) Trading Up 26.3% – Here’s What Happened

 Garibaldi Resources Corp.
-(CVE:GGI – Get Free Report)’s share price rose 26.3% during trading on Friday .
+(CVE:GGI – Get Free Report)’s share price was up 26.3% during trading on Thursday .
 The company traded as high as C$0.12 and last traded at C$0.12.
-Approximately 124,450 shares were traded during mid-day trading, an increase of 112% from the average daily volume of 58,823 shares.
+Approximately 124,450 shares changed hands during mid-day trading, an increase of 112% from the average daily volume of 58,823 shares.
 The stock had previously closed at C$0.10.

 About Garibaldi Resources